alexwlchan/alexwlchan.net/src/_drafts/personal-archive-of-the-web.md

 Many web archives only save public content -- either because they can't access private content to save, or they couldn't share if it they did.
 This makes it even more important that I keep my own copy of private pages, because I may not find another.

-### It should be possible to edit pages
+### It should be possible to edit snapshots

+This is both additive and subtractive.

+Web pages can embed external resources, and sometimes I want those resources in my archive.
+For example, suppose somebody publishes a blog post about a conference talk, and embeds a YouTube video of them giving the talk.
+I want to download the video, not just the YouTube embed code.

-Web pages contain a lot of junk that I don't care about saving -- ads, tracking, pop-ups, and more.
+Web pages also contain a lot of junk that I don't care about saving -- ads, tracking, pop-ups, and more.
 I want to cut all that stuff out, and just keep the useful parts.
 It's like taking clippings from a magazine: I want the article, not the ads wrapped around it.

 [archiving account]: https://pinboard.in/faq/#archiving